 The Shih Poo is a loving and energetic little designer dog.
 His zest for life is intoxicating.

-A mix of the Shih Tzu and Toy Poodle, he’ll have everyone in the family running around, chasing a ball alongside of him.
+A mix of the Shih Tzu and Toy Poodle, he’ll have everyone in the family running around, chasing a ball alongside him.

 Although the Shih Poo does not need plenty of exercise, he sure gets spirited when he wants to play.